Sengwer people

 The Sengwer people (also known as Cherang'any and previously as Sekker, Siger, Sigerai, Segelai, Senguer, Senguel and Jangwel) are an indigenous community who primarily live in the Embobut forest in the western highlands of Kenya and in scattered pockets across Trans Nzoia, West Pokot and Elgeyo-Marakwet counties.
-The Sengwer are sometimes portrayed as a component of the Marakwet people but are a distinct ethnic grouping.
+The Sengwer are sometimes portrayed as a component of the Marakwet people but are a distinct ethnic grouping with a distinct language.

 The Sengwer people are currently a marginalized community and face significant threats to their identity and ancestral lands.